OctopusDeploy/blog/blog/2025-06/terraform-provider-release/index.md

 ## Expanded Terraform Provider capabilities

 Version 1.0 brings substantial improvements to managing Octopus Deploy resources through Terraform.
 Earlier versions of the Provider lacked support for creating all resource types available in the Octopus UI.
-We've addressed this limitation, enabling comprehensive resource management directly from Terraform.
+We addressed this limitation, enabling comprehensive resource management directly from Terraform.
 While we support most resources now, there are still a few exclusions.
 These are intentional and thoroughly [documented](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs) for transparency.

 ## Clearer documentation with practical examples